r-forge/exams/jekyll/pages/frontpage.md

-    [dynamic exercise templates](/intro/dynamic/) large numbers of personalized exams/quizzes/tests can be created for various systems: PDFs for classical [written exams](/intro/written/) (with automatic evaluation), import formats for [learning management systems](/intro/elearning/) (like Moodle, Blackboard, OLAT, or Ilias), live voting (via ARSnova), and the possibility to create custom output (in PDF, HTML, Docx, ...).
+    [dynamic exercise templates](/intro/dynamic/) large numbers of personalized exams/quizzes/tests can be created for various systems: PDFs for classical [written exams](/intro/written/) (with automatic evaluation), import formats for [learning management systems](/intro/elearning/) (like Moodle, Canvas, OpenOLAT, or Blackboard), live voting (via ARSnova), and the possibility to create custom output (in PDF, HTML, Docx, ...).

     Exercise types include multiple-choice or single-choice questions, numeric